 Some Analysis Of Fascism

 Because of its overuse I now have a tendency to dismiss accusations of fascism.
 But what if I'm overcompensating and never allow for the possibility of fascism forming right in front of me?
 Since the time of its publication the work of Britt (et al) has been used in the US to attack past President Bush and even his successor President Obama.
 In both cases the application seems excessive but what of current US President Trump?
-I think his politics trends closer to fascism than that of any other US President (since the time in which fascism was articulated).
-This seems to be part of a wider tendency among populist governments emerging across the world.
-However these populists move away from some of the characteristics described by Britt (et al) and so if one wants to make the meme relevant one has to edit its content.
+I think the politics he has adopted trends closer to fascism than that of any other US President (since the time in which fascism was articulated).
+This seems to be part of a wider tendency emerging across the world.
+However those leaders move away from some of the characteristics described by Britt (et al) and so if one wants to make the meme relevant one has to edit its content.
 If such editing also results in a more accurate description of historical fascism then all the better.

 Most would accept that fascism is fundamentally illiberal but there is a lot of self-serving argument over whether it is closer to socialism or conservatism.
 This is rarely more than an exercise in competitive name-calling and overlooks the way in which ideology overlaps.
 I personally think that fascism makes use of practices derived from socialism yet has more of a kinship with conservatism (while also noting that the affinity of conservatism for business interests is looser than we tend to think today).
 That description by itself is hardly the most terrifying thing one could imagine and fascism can be far worse.
 It takes on a distinct form which is intrinsically destructive to our very humanity.